 Throughout their six-year ride Heaviside has seen several noteworthy achievements.
 In June 2010 Heaviside competed in Alberta’s Last Band Standing and placed sixth out of 72 of the province’s finest bands.
 Their 2011 single “Queen For A Day” debuted at #83 on the Canadian Active Rock Chart, and was featured on Alan Cross’ nationally syndicated radio show Explore Music.
 Additionally, Heaviside was nominated for the Edmonton Music Awards twice in the past two years.

 Most recently, band introduced their new album Wasted Generation with a characteristically raucous performance that filled Edmonton’s Pawn Shop to the brim.
 Furthermore, the album’s lead single “Lady” ascended to #60 on the Canadian Active Rock Chart.
 The accompanying music video also received a great deal of attention, earning the band yet another feature by Alan Cross, this time on his web based A Journal of Musical Things.
 In March 2013, they released their second single, “War Machine,” which is receiving radio play in B.C., Alberta and Saskatchewan.
-In June 2013, Heaviside will build on its success when they take the stage at Boonstock Music Festival.
+In summer 2013, Heaviside built upon their success when they took the stage at Boonstock Music Festival, and headlined Alberta’s Own Independent Music Festival.
+Heaviside anticipates a busy 2014 as they write and record new material for their upcoming album.

 Make no mistake, rock and roll is very much alive.